What is tethering and why does it strike fear into the hearts of men planning gynecomastia surgery?

 If You Do Experience Tethering

-We do work with many men who come in for gynecomastia revision surgery in New York, and tethering is an issue we address for some.
+We do work with many men who come in for gynecomastia revision surgery, and tethering is an issue we address for some.
 The way we approach the problem is to cut the scar tissue and introduce a “spacer” so it will not re-adhere.
 We use fat flaps for this purpose—small “tongues” of fatty tissue next to the problem area.
 The fat tissue is loosened, then repositioned between skin and muscle to prevent them from becoming stuck again.
 Because we use flaps, not grafts, the fatty tissue survives and does its job.

 If you’re a guy with post-surgical contours you find disappointing, consider contacting us.
 We work with gynecomastia revision patients from across the country and around the globe—guys who are often willing to travel to get a better result the second time around when surgery is even trickier than at first.
-If you’re not near Manhattan, we can conduct a consultation using a combination of mail, email and phone, then you can decide what’s best for you.
+If you’re not near South Florida, we can conduct a consultation using a combination of mail, email and phone, then you can decide what’s best for you.

 Reach out to Dr. Jacobs today to schedule your consultation!